Derived Foliations: Analytic integrability and existence of derived enhancements

 \section{Analytic integrability and existence of derived enhancements}

-The following local integrability result is specific to the analytic setting, and is a version of the classifical Frobenius theorem for transversally smooth and rigid derived foliation.
-It is a direct consequence of a result of Malgrange combined with the analytic version of \cite[Cor.
-1.5.4]{derfol1}, that is proven the same manner as in the formal algebraic setting.
-However, we still display this result as a theorem to stress its importance.
+The following local integrability result is specific to the analytic setting, and is a version of the classical Frobenius theorem for transversely smooth and rigid derived foliations.
+It is a direct consequence of a result of Malgrange combined with the analytic version of Corollary \ref{cpII-8}.
+However, we still display the result as a theorem to insist on its importance.

+As in the algebraic setting, we will say that a derived foliation $\F \in \Fol(X)$ on a derived analytic space $X$ is \emph{analytically integrable}, if there exists a morphism $f : X \to Y$ to another derived analytic space $Y$ such that $\F \simeq f^*(0_Y)$, where $0_Y \in \Fol(Y)$ is the initial foliation on $Y$.
+When such an $f$ only exists locally on $X$ we say that $\F$ \emph{locally analytically integrable}.

-\begin{thm} Let $X$ be a complex manifold (or more generally a smooth complex analytic space), and $\F \in \Fol(X)$ be a derived foliation on $X$.
-We suppose that the following two conditions are satisfied. \begin{enumerate} \item The derived foliation $\F$ is transversally smooth and rigid. \item The derived foliation is smooth in codimension $2$. \end{enumerate} Then, locally on $X$, $\F$ is integrable. \end{thm}
+\begin{thm} Let $X$ be smooth Deligne-Mumford analytic stack, and $\F \in \Fol(X)$ be derived foliation.
+We suppose that the following two conditions are satisfied. \begin{enumerate} \item The derived foliation $\F$ is transversely smooth and rigid. \item The derived foliation is smooth in codimension $2$. \end{enumerate} The, locally on $X$, $\F$ is integrable. \end{thm}

+\textbf{Proof.} The result being local on $X$ we can assume that $X$ is affine and we will allow to shrink it furthermore when necessary.
+For any point $x\in X$, we consider the formal completion $\hat{X}_x$ of $X$ at $x$, and the restriction $\hat{\F}_x$ of $\F$ on $\hat{X}_x$.
+We know by our results on formal integrability that $\hat{\F}_x$ is formally integrable (see Corollary \ref{cpII-8}).